GoogleChrome/web.dev/src/site/content/en/media/file-basics/index.md

 [support](https://caniuse.com/#feat=webm) WebM for embedded video.

-All modern browsers support mp4 files, making them a good general choice for a media container and the best choice as the backup container for webm.
+All modern browsers support mp4 files, making them a good general choice for a media container and the best choice as the backup container for WebM.

 Many file formats support multiple codecs for the same container type.
 A complete list of available [video